mongodb/docs/source/includes/fact-default-bind-ip.rst

 :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of ip addresses

-For example, the following :program:`mongod` instance accepts client connections from the localhost and another ip address
+For example, the following :program:`mongod` instance binds to both the localhost and another ip address:

 .. code-block:: sh

-   mongod --bind_ip localhost,11.1.111.11
+   mongod --bind_ip localhost,198.51.100.1

-Remote clients to this instance must specify the ip address ``11.1.111.11`` or the associated hostname in order to connect:
+Remote clients must specify the ip address ``198.51.100.1`` or the associated hostname in order to connect to this instances:

 .. code-block:: sh

-   mongo --host 11.1.111.11
+   mongo --host 198.51.100.1

-   mongo --host My-Example-HostName-Associated-With-11.1.111.11
+   mongo --host My-Example-Associated-Hostname